jkelley2070/doodlesCNN/README.md

 # Repository Overview
 ## CNN_models.py
   - Contains the classes containing all 9 cnn models
-    - CNN1 - A simple convolutional neural network model.
+    - CNN1 - A simple convolutional neural network model.(LENET)
     - CNN2 - An improved convolutional neural network model with additional layers and modifications.
     - CNN3 - A version with more filters than the base model.
     - CNN4 - A version with additional dense layers.